lgargantini/iceandfire-graphql/README.md

-An API of Ice and Fire GraphQL Wrapper
+API of Ice and Fire GraphQL Wrapper
 =====================

-A wrapper around the [Game of Thrones API](http://anapioficeandfire.com) built using GraphQL.
+A major update of @afram wrapper around the [Game of Thrones API](http://anapioficeandfire.com) built using GraphQL.

-This implementation is heavily inspired (read copious amounts of copy and paste) by Facebook's own wrapper around [SWAPI](http://swapi.co), which can be found on the [swapi-graphql](https://github.com/graphql/swapi-graphql) Github page
+> `This implementation is heavily inspired (read copious amounts of copy and paste) by Facebook's own wrapper around [SWAPI](http://swapi.co), which can be found on the [swapi-graphql](https://github.com/graphql/swapi-graphql) Github page`

 Uses:

-* [graphql-js](https://github.com/graphql/graphql-js) - a JavaScript GraphQL runtime.
+* [graphql-http](https://github.com/graphql/graphql-http) - Simple, pluggable, zero-dependency, GraphQL over HTTP spec compliant server, client and audit suite.
 * [DataLoader](https://github.com/facebook/dataloader) - for coalescing and caching fetches.
-* [express-graphql](https://github.com/graphql/express-graphql) - to provide HTTP access to GraphQL.

 ## Getting Started